anaconda/pyscript-tutorial/01_python_in_the_browser.md

 can now be used directly in the browser!

 Let's go back to the `print` function.
-This function in PyScript is expected to work similarly to what `console.log` in JavaScript does.
+This function in PyScript is expected to work similarly to how the `console.log` function does, in JavaScript.
 It cannot be used in any way to change the content of the HTML page.
-Let's keep in mind that a web page is indeed a structured document, with its own object model: the [`DOM`](https://developer.mozilla.org/en-US/docs/Glossary/DOM), Document Object Model.
+Let's keep in mind that a web page is indeed a structured document, with its own object model.
+The [`DOM`](https://developer.mozilla.org/en-US/docs/Glossary/DOM): Document Object Model, in fact!
 So determining where in the document the content should be added with _just_ the standard `print` Python function, is not trivial.
 We need something a little more flexible, and sophisticated!

-> ❗️TODO: REMOVE - This is still kept in case py-terminal will be re-enabled before release!
+> ❗️TODO: Potentially to REMOVE - This is still kept in case py-terminal will be re-enabled before release!
 ---
 > 🆕 If you have worked with previous versions of PyScript, you may have noticed a difference here.
 > In PyScript classic, the output every `print` call is automatically redirected to a